fhoedemakers/pico-smsplus/README.md

 > For more detailed instructions and specific configurations, see the [Pico-InfonesPlus sister project](https://github.com/fhoedemakers/pico-infonesPlus).
 (For using a breadboard with components or how to use an Original NES or WII-classic controller.)

-The binary specific for your config can be downloaded in the [releases](https://github.com/fhoedemakers/pico-smsplus/releases/latest) page.
+The binary specific for your config can be downloaded from the [releases](https://github.com/fhoedemakers/pico-smsplus/releases/latest) page.
 ## For Raspberry Pi Pico / Pico W

 - Raspberry Pi Pico and [Pimoroni Pico DV Demo Base](https://shop.pimoroni.com/products/pimoroni-pico-dv-demo-base?variant=39494203998291)